 Once you know what student finance you’re eligible for, if your student budget is still looking tight – or quite frankly, simply not enough to cover the cost of university – it’s worth looking into additional funding, in the form of scholarships, bursaries, and grants.

-These don’t have to be paid back either, and are awarded for all sorts of reasons – from achieving top grades and extracurricular activities to having a particular surname or being vegetarian.
+These don’t have to be paid back either, and are awarded for all sorts of reasons – so check if you're eligible.

 Our full guides on scholarships, grants, and bursaries go into detail about what they offer, how to apply, and the extra benefits they come with.